hansonmcoombs/training-basic_python/sphinx/source/functions.rst

     Changed in version 3.3: Added the flush keyword argument.

 Let's look at the *objects in the first line of the documentation.
 This conceptually can be described as that all positional arguments passed to print will be treated the same way.
-You can loosely think of it as all of the positional arguments will be turned into strings, put into a list and then passed to a '*sep*'.join() method.
 The keyword arguments work just like they would in enumerate, but because there is *objects they obviously have to be passed as kwarg.

 .. ipython:: python